Which letters are friends?

 QY, QZ, KQ and JQ fully are not on speaking terms.

-In general the vowels did not like their own company.
-EE is a bit further up the list, while the others seem to hang out exclusively in corporate and government acronyms.
+EE and OO are a bit further up the list, while the others seem to hang out exclusively in acronyms (and people screaming).

 Now we know which letters are friends!

-Part 2F: Doubt
+Part K: Doubt

-But… doesn’t it seem like some of these “friendships” are a little onesided?
+But… doesn’t it seem like some of these “friendships” are a little one-sided?

 Like, are Q and U actual friends?

-In fact, a bunch of our “best friendships” look like a weirdo letter who has picked one of the cool letters and totally won’t leave them alone.
+In fact, a bunch of our “best friendships” look like a weirdo letter who has picked one of the cool letters, and totally won’t leave them alone.

-That’s not how friends work at all!
+That’s not friendship at all!

 Let’s figure out which letters have genuine, non-toxic two-sided friendships.